 18. Lying on The Side, Facing Forward

 This pose is best performed on the bed.
 It gives the model space to stretch out, and it’s comfortable.
-Also, we all know what rolling around in the bed implies.
+Also, we all know what rolling around in bed implies.

-Your model can lay in their side, raising their head to face forward.
+Your model can lay on their side, raising their head to face forward.
 It’s an exciting pose because it allows you to get the face, chest, and buttocks in the same photo.
 The bed also puts the model on a platform, so it’s easier for the photographer to go down to their level.

 19. Kneeling and Leaning Forward